 What Are the Requirements to Become a Cath Lab Travel Nurse?

-Travel nurses wishing to apply for cath lab nursing positions must meet certain educational and experience requirements to be qualified to work in this position.
+Travel nurses wishing to apply for cath lab travel nurse positions must meet certain educational and experience requirements to be qualified to work in this position.

 First, you must become a registered nurse (ADN or BSN) from an accredited nursing program.
 The NCLEX-RN exam must be passed by all candidates.